brj44/SpaceVision/README.md

 - Add more user control to the data being passed into the graphs as well as possibly choosing which graphs are displayed

 - Adding a page displaying information from NASA's Exoplanet API
+### Rayyan
+- Create a page that can save previous search results

+- Redesign UI to be more userfriendly

+- Figure out how to put the search bar inside the header

+- Make use of another API from NASA API database on new page

+- create about page

 ### Tara
 - Fix aspect ratios with images appearing in search results